iamstevendao/blog/_posts/2017-09-27-angularize-portfolio.md

 such a pain, isn't it.
 Moreover, I want to highlight what needs to be highlighted and make it outstanding from others, so I put class `w-wk` in those to change its opacity.

-It also means that for **3 lines** in the website, I need round **30 lines** of code in my HTML file, it lead to the size of ~ **800 lines** of code in my HTML file (wow).
-AND, when ever I want to change a tiny part in my display, for example when I want to have a space between `{` and `"`, I need to change every part it occurs in the code.
+It also means that for **3 lines** in the website, I need around **30 lines** of code in my HTML file, it leads to the length of ~ **800 lines** of code in my HTML file (wow).
+AND, whenever I want to change a tiny part in my display, for example when I want to have a space between `{` and `"`, I need to change every part where it occurs at in the code.

 All of a sudden, I need to prepare up AngularJS for my work.